HQSquantumsimulations/qoqo_qryd/qoqo-qryd/README.md

 qoqo-qryd includes a local [QuEST](https://github.com/QuEST-Kit/QuEST) based simulator for quantum devices supporting the Rydberg specific quantum operations.
 The simulator is intended to let users test the capabilities of quantum hardware with the additional operations. qoqo-qryd provides the simulator via the `SimulatorBackend` qoqo-compatible backend that uses the device prototypes in its `qryd_devices` module.
-Note that the devices for the simulator do not represent a finalised design for QRydDemo.
+Note that the devices for the simulator do not represent a finalized design for QRydDemo.

 ## Accessing QRydDemo WebAPI